Previous Post: Day 5 – Jomolhari Camp To Lingshi

 A half-hour on a gradually ascending and well-trodden path and we were standing next to the stupa pictured below.
 Another forty-five minutes and we were on a plateau just south of the dzong.
 We waited there while our Bhutanese guide entered the dzong to see if we could visit.

 The dzong has not had an easy time of it.
 More than one earthquake over the centuries has caused significant damage.
-As soon as the dzong gets rebuilt or repaired, another earthquake or fire hits it again.
+As soon as the dzong gets rebuilt or repaired, another earthquake or fire hits it.
 The original dzong dates back to 1668 – ancient in Bhutanese terms.
 It was meant as a checkpoint/customs station for traders crossing a nearby pass from the Tibetan side.
 A severe earthquake in 2011 destroyed the dzong yet again, just after renovations had been completed a few years before.
-See here for a Bhutanese newspaper article about the current reconstruction project.
-[The article says that it was built for a commemorative purpose and not for a practical one.]
+[See here for a Bhutanese newspaper article about the current reconstruction project.
+The article says that it was built for a commemorative purpose and not for a practical one.]

 From Lingshi To Goyuk:

 After our brief walk-through of the dzong ruins, we headed down to Lingshi village at 4075m.
 The panorama below is of the village from the north slopes of the dzong hillside as we approached.
-We walked right through the village in a few minutes and were soon walking along a ridge that soon descended sharply towards Goyuk. the satellite image below gives a good idea of the trail.
+We walked right through the village in two minutes and were soon walking along a ridge that eventually descended sharply towards Goyuk.
+The satellite image below gives a good idea of the trail.

 120 meters of descent from the ridge and we came to Goyuk village.
 The trail actually continues on to Chebisa on the east edge of the settlement but we walked in 100 meters to check out the architecture – a mix of traditional and more modern materials.
 While we were there I saw three locals.